SumoLogic/sumologic-documentation/docs/apm/traces/spans.md

 ---
 id: spans
-title: Span Analytics and Distributed Tracing Data
+title: Span Analytics and Queries
-sidebar_label: Span Analytics
+sidebar_label: Span Analytics and Queries
 description: Learn how to use the Spans page to explore your span data.
 ---